gabrie30/ghorg/README.md

 ## Setup and Configuration

-> Note: if you are running into issues, read the troubleshooting section below
+> Note: if you are running into issues, read the troubleshooting and known issues section below

 Configuration for each clone can be set in two ways.
 The first is in `$HOME/.config/ghorg/conf.yaml`.
 This file should be created from the [sample-conf.yaml](https://github.com/gabrie30/ghorg/blob/master/sample-conf.yaml) by copying into `$HOME/.config/ghorg/conf.yaml`.
 The second method of configuration is setting flags via the cli, run `$ ghorg clone --help` for a list of flags.
 A flag set on the command line will overwrite any setting in the conf.yaml